Communication Simplified

 To keep things simple, we will start by tackling the idea of communication.
 Here’s our big ideas on communication:

-One, communication is simply the action of sending and receiving messages between you and your partner.
+1. Communication is simply the action of sending and receiving messages between you and your partner.
 We don’t have 100% control over how our messages get received.
 How we send our messages and our willingness to receive them kindly does matter.

-Two, our actions and body language send messages too- sometimes even more strongly than our words.
+2. Our actions and body language send messages too- sometimes even more strongly than our words.
 This means that we can accidentally send a message with our body before our mouth.

-Three, being curious in communication can make it collaborative rather than adversarial.
+3. Being curious in communication can make it collaborative rather than adversarial.
 That’s a ‘hurray’ because teamwork makes the dream work (total cheese… but true).

 Communication Simplified

-Besides our actual spoken words, it can be surprising how much more powerful our actions and body language can sometimes speak for us.
-Our body language can play a big part in how our messages are interpreted.
-For example, if you and your love are trying to solve a problem and one of you gives a suggestion, if the other one rolls their eyes before they use their words, the message that the suggestion is lame has already been delivered.
-Any words after this are now being received through the lens of ‘your idea is lame’.
-That does not set the stage for open minds or hearts or collaboration.
 So, let’s set the stage by choosing and using our most kindful (kind and mindful) body language.
 For some couples, this could be standing in a hug or sitting openly and relaxed towards each other or making eye contact over the dinner table.
 If you’re not sure what your kindful body language might be, think of what your body does when you’re sharing messages about exciting news or telling your partner how much you love them.
 These are times that you are just naturally being present and openhearted (that’s being kindful).
 So, step two to boosting communication is being aware of our body language and trying out some kindful body postures.

 Remember, if how you are exchanging messages together needs some tweaking or changing, that is growth.
 No one is wrong.
 Trying to adjust and collaborate together is the big picture key to communication.
 Little tweaks along the way lead to better and more fulfilling communication the longer your relationship grows.
+Contact us today!